-Some of the reasons for inaccuracy in multi-axis machining are deviations between the kinematic model saved in the control (see figure 1 at right), and the kinematic conditions actually existing on the machine (see figure 2 at right).
-When the rotary axes are positioned, these deviations cause inaccuracy of the workpiece (see figure 3 at right).
+Some of the reasons for inaccuracy in multi-axis machining are deviations between the kinematic model saved in the control (see 1 in the figure at right), and the kinematic conditions actually existing on the machine (see 2 in the figure at right).
+When the rotary axes are positioned, these deviations cause inaccuracy of the workpiece (see 3 in the figure at right).
 It is therefore necessary for the model to approach reality as closely as possible.